ameykulkarni07/Cart-Pole-Control/README.md

 ## Current Implementation
 - **Decision Transformer** - Offline RL approach that treats RL as a sequence modelling problem
   - Implemented with PyTorch
-  - Includes training in '/Decision Transformer' and evaluation scripts in `/Evaluation`
+  - Includes training in `/Decision Transformer` and evaluation scripts in `/Evaluation`
   - Pre-trained models available in `/Decision Transformer`